lillianone02/Operating-System/OS Project3/README.md

 # Operating System CPU Scheduling
 ## Motivation
 We implement and compare three CPU Scheduling Algorithms: First-Come-First-Service(FCFS), Shortest-Fob-First(SJF),and Priority.
-We use t cases to compare the order and CPU burst time between the three Algorithms.
+We use two cases to compare the order and CPU burst time between the three Algorithms.

 ## Implementation
 We first creat ```ThreadInfo```to print the running thread and the remaining CPU burst time.